 1.5.
-Class Attendance and Preparation
+Credit Hours, Class Attendance and Preparation

-- A. Students must prepare for and attend class regularly.
-If a student receives written notice of failure to attend class regularly, and the student continues to fail to attend regularly, the instructor has the authority to assign a failing grade.
-The instructor may send the written notice or request that the Registrar send it.
-If the instructor sends the notice, a copy should be sent to the Registrar. - B. If class attendance, preparation and participation are to be considered in grading the course, other than as specified in paragraph 1.5 (A), the instructor shall announce that fact in the first or second class meeting.
+- A. UC Davis Law adheres to ABA Standards in determining the number of credit hours for coursework.
+A "credit" is an amount of work that reasonably approximates not less than 50 minutes of classroom or direct faculty instruction and two sixty minute hours of out-of-class student work per week for fifteen weeks (including one week for a final examination), or the equivalent amount of work over a different amount of time.
+Externship and clinical field work units are determined by course instructor but at a minimum are calculated as follows: 1 unit of credit = a minimum of 42.5 hours per semester. - B. Students must prepare for and attend class regularly.
+If a student is sent an email or other written notice of failure to attend class regularly, and the student continues to fail to attend regularly, the instructor has the authority to drop the student from the course or assign a failing grade, at the instructor's option.
+The instructor may send the notice or request that the Registrar send it.
+If the instructor sends the notice, a copy should be sent to the Registrar. - C. If class attendance, preparation and participation are to be considered in grading the course, other than as specified in paragraph 1.5 (B), the instructor shall include that fact in the course syllabus provided to all students.